Dell Latitude: Overview and product type

 Latitude computers are also differentiated in their feature sets, due to their business focus.
-For example, they often include security features such as smartcard and contactless smartcard, and TPM security, vPro and AMD Dash management, DisplayPort (as opposed to HDMI), Docking stations and support for legacy standards are all results of the requirements of the business market.
+For example, they often include security features such as smartcard and contactless smartcard, and TPM security, vPro and AMD DASH management, DisplayPort (as opposed to HDMI), Docking stations and support for legacy standards are all results of the requirements of the business market.

 Some models also have the capability of Latitude ON which can be selected during the configuration of the laptop.
 Latitude ON is essentially a system within a system.
-It requires a separate add on module which contains its own microprocessor and Operating system.
-This allows the laptop to function in the realm of a Netbook.
+It requires a separate add on module which contains its own microprocessor and operating system.
+This allows the laptop to function in the realm of a netbook.

-Current models
+Latest models

-(List does not include rugged modifications).

 Dell used the "E-series" name up through the 2016 models, and new 2017 models drop the "E." and Dell E-Port Replicator with it.
-As of February 2017.
-Latitude computers are available in three series: the 3000, 5000, and 7000.
+Latitude computers are available in four series: the 3000, 5000, 7000, and 9000.
 The 3000 series is designed to be entry-level aimed at the education market and small businesses, This series did not exist prior to Haswell (xx40) as the Vostro Series was consolidated into the Latitude lineup to form the 3000 series.
 The 5000 series is mid-range.
 It includes a high-performance subseries whose model designations end in 1.
 These devices are available with higher-TDP (45w) processors, discrete graphics and NVMe SSDs.
 The 6000 series sat above the 5000 series.
 The 7000 series consists of high-end Ultrabook computers, introduced in 2014 with the Latitude E7440 and E7240 and replaced the existing high end 6000 series.
+The 9000 series was introduced in 2020 as an even more higher-end than the 7000 series.
 Mobile workstation versions of Latitude used 5000 series instead of 6000 series.

-Aside from the 3000, 5000, and 7000 series, Dell also provides an Education and Rugged Series of Latitude computers.
+Aside from the 3000, 5000, 7000, and 9000 series, Dell also provides an Education and Rugged Series of Latitude computers.
 The Education series laptops are designed for use in educational institutions and are geared towards office and internet based applications.
 The Rugged series laptops are similar to the previous Latitude XFR computers.
 They are designed with extra durability in mind.

+xx50 Models (2024)

+Dell announced xx50 models on February 26, 2024.